jmccann-dev-10/regex-notes/README.md

 ### Flags

 The last subject we should briefly visit are the flags.
-These all come after the delimiter in the pattern and modify how the engine interperts the pattern.
+These all come after the delimiter in the pattern and modify how the engine interprets the pattern.
 Every pattern can have zero or more flags, some of them will make finding things much more quickly with less complicated Regex patterns.
-In the first paragraph, I said all of the patterns should be assumed to be `/g` so we have some basis with to learn.
+In the first paragraph, I said all the patterns should be assumed to be `/g` so we have some basis with to learn.
 Now that we're moving into more nuance here, we can finally discuss some of the more common flags that can be extremely useful.

 |Pattern|Flag|Description|
 |:--|:--|:--|